nomad-coe/nomad/docs/howto/plugins/plugins.md

 # Get started with plugins

 The main way to customize a NOMAD installation is through the use of **plugins**.
-A NOMAD Plugin is a Git repository that contains a Python package that an administrator can install into a NOMAD deployment to add custom features.
-This page contains the basics of how to create, develop and publish a NOMAD Plugin.
+A NOMAD plugin is a Python package that an administrator can install into a NOMAD distribution to add custom features.
+This page contains shows you how to create, develop and publish a NOMAD plugin.
+For a high-level overview of the plugin mechanism, see the [NOMAD plugin system](../../explanation/plugin_system.md) -page.

 ## Plugin anatomy